 - This course addresses the needs of increasing numbers of students interested in XX.

-- This course will be a requirement for the XX degree program in YY (Note: Be sure that the program requirements accurately reflect this.
-If this is a new requirement, a program change proposal will be necessary.)
+- This course will be a requirement for the XX degree program in YY.

 - It will also attract students in other programs.
 List these other programs, and make sure the program heads are consulted.

-Specify if any technologies or equipment are needed for the classroom in a resident course.
+Specify if any technologies or equipment are needed for the classroom in a residential course.
 If none are needed, enter "N/A."

 Indicate how many students are expected to enroll and how often the course will be taught.

-If consultants respond to the proposal with significant questions or concerns, these must be addressed by the proposers directly in the proposal via CRCS.
+If consultants respond to the proposal with significant questions or concerns, these must be addressed by the proposers directly in the proposal in CRCS.

 Links Related to Curricular Review